elleem/reading-notes/102/loops.md

 ### Object

 - a collection of properties, or an associative array
-- a poperty is an an assocation between a name and a value
+- a property is an association between a name and a value
 - an object is a standalone entity with properties (variables), like a cup, which can have a design, weight, etc.
 - object.Name.propertyName are case sensitive, always begin with lower case, period was the punctuation